intuited/legendlore/readme.md

      'AC:13 DEX:15 CON:11 HP:7 Monster(Giant Rat: S unaligned beast, 1/8CR 7HP/2d6 12AC (walk 30))',
      'AC:13 DEX:15 CON:11 HP:7 Monster(Giant Rat (Diseased): S unaligned beast, 1/8CR 7HP/2d6 12AC (walk 30))',
      'AC:13 DEX:16 CON:10 HP:9 Monster(Giant Weasel: M unaligned beast, 1/8CR 9HP/2d8 13AC (walk 40))']

-There is also an `sp` function which provides convenient access to spell information in the author's preferred format:

-    In [176]: sp('eldritch blast')
-    * Eldritch Blast A/120'/I (0:Wl)
-      " A beam of crackling energy streaks toward a creature within range.
-Make a ranged spell attack against the target.
-On a hit, the target takes 1d10 force damage.
-      " The spell creates more than one beam when you reach higher levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level. you can direct the beams at the same target or at different ones.
-Make a separate attack roll for each beam.

 As documentation for this module is less likely to be updated than that of others, it is best to check the source file `repltools.py` for information on its contents.